Visustin - Character set options

 Tip: If you have trouble displaying national characters, try the following fonts:

-Instructions to display national characters
+Step-by-step instructions to display foreign characters

-The automatic settings work when your code is in the same character set as your system.
+Visustin supports national characters automatically.
+With national characters we mean characters other than ASCII 0-127, such as Ä, Æ, þ, Ω, Ж, ش, 兒 or 하.
+The default automatic settings work when your code is in the same character set as your system.
 That means, the display is fine for Japanese characters on a Japanese Windows and Cyrillic characters on a Russian Windows.

 Step 1: Choose Font